bobmonsour/faustotasca/src/pages/early-portfolio.md

 ## Early Portfolio

-A gallery of Fausto Tasca’s early work.
-Unfortunately, Tasca did not typically date his work, neither did he indicate where the work was done.
-However, some of the images themselves provide evidence of location.
+The images that follow are a sample of Fausto Tasca’s early work.
+Fausto was not in the habit of dating his work, neither did he indicate where a work was done.
+However, some of the images themselves provide evidence of date and/or location.
 For example, the conte crayon sketch was probably done en plein air in the countryside surrounding Venice.
-The watercolor painting of an elaborate fireplace surround was done inside the Palazzo Ducale in Venice.
+That would put this particular sketch during his years of study in Venice, 1904&#8211;1906.
+The watercolor painting of an elaborate fireplace surround was done inside the Palazzo Ducale in Venice, and can be dated to roughly the same period.

 {{ imageSingle(
 'early-portfolio/chalk-landscape.jpg',